Indian automaker Mahindra considering North Carolina for second U.S. plant with 2,000 jobs. Triad megasite could be in the mix, expert says.

 Local economic recruiters plan to offer the megasite free of charge to any company that chooses it.

-Brent Christensen, CEO of the Greensboro Chamber of Commerce and the lead local recruiter for the megasite, could not immediately be reached for comment.
+Brent Christensen, CEO of the Greensboro Chamber of Commerce and the lead local recruiter for the megasite, declined to comment when reached Friday evening.